 The human thyroid gland produces and then releases into the circulation a large amount of thyroxine (T4) and a lesser proportion of triiodothyronine (T3).
 Hormone concentrations in the circulation depend on binding to transport proteins, such as thyroxine-binding globulin (TBG), transthyretin, and albumin.
 Only very small concentrations of T4 and T3 exist in their unbound, free forms.
 The free molecules are biologically more active, free T3 (FT3) being significantly more active than free T4 (FT4).
 These two thyroid hormones are interrelated: T4 is converted into T3 by means of deiodinase enzymes that remove a specific iodine atom from the T4 molecule.

 Most of the T4 in the human body is found in the circulation, but T3 is predominantly located within cells.
 T3 is continually transported both in and out of cells by means of transport mechanisms, not by passive diffusion.
 Within each cell, T3 is eventually transported into the nucleus where it binds to thyroid hormone receptors and performs classical or “genomic” actions (directly regulating gene expression within target bodily tissues).
-Non-classical (non-genomic) actions of T4 and T3 include their binding to receptors on the cell wall.
+Non-classical (non-genomic) actions of T4 and T3 include their binding to integrin receptors on the cell membrane.

 The thyroid gland’s basal output of thyroid hormones is relatively low, but not absent, without any TSH stimulation.
 The thyroid gland only makes the euthyroid T3 and T4 supply possible as it is stimulated by the pituitary gland’s secretion of thyroid-stimulating hormone (TSH).